A Short History of The Master’s Seminary

 The seminary launched its inaugural year with ninety-five students and four full-time faculty members on the campus of Grace Community Church.
 These included Drs.
 Irv Busenitz and Marc Mueller, both of whom had been full-time professors at the extension campus of Talbot Seminary.
 Dr. Charles R. Smith and Prof. Donald G. McDougall joined them that same year.
 Dr. Smith, appointed as Dean of the seminary, had completed sixteen years of teaching at Grace Theological Seminary in Indiana.
 Prof. McDougall, professor of New Testament, brought a rich background in missions and education, having served for five years at Nigeria's Igbaja Theological Seminary and thirteen years at Talbot Theological Seminary.

 In 1987, four additional faculty members joined the seminary.
 Prof. David Deuel arrived from Cornell University where he had taught for four years in three different departments.
 Dr. James Rosscup came from Talbot Seminary where he had taught for twenty-two years in Bible Exposition and distinguished himself as a bibliographer of resources for studying Scripture.
+Prof. James Stitzinger brought his library building skills to the seminary as the Director of Library Services.
 Dr. Robert Thomas came not only with twenty-eight years of seminary teaching experience, but also with numerous books and articles to his credit, plus involvement in scholarly societies.

 In 1988, Dr. George Zemek arrived from Grace Theological Seminary, providing significant contributions in a wide variety of disciplines, primarily Hebrew and Theology.
 Dr. Richard Mayhue joined The Master's Seminary in 1989 as Professor of Pastoral Ministries.
 His rich pastoral background included serving as Senior Pastor of the historic Grace Brethren Church in Long Beach, CA, directing Shepherds' Conferences at Grace Community Church from 1980-1984, plus authoring numerous books and articles.